Chart Color Schemes

 The level of cultural diversity witnessed in Croydon South was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Croydon South had a higher than average cultural diversity, with 21.0% of its population born overseas and 15.5% speaking a language other than English at home.
+Croydon South, as per the 2016 Census, had a cultural diversity above average with 21.0% of its population born overseas and 15.5% speaking a language other than English at home.
 Christianity was the predominant religion in Croydon South, accounting for 44.0%.
-However, Judaism was overrepresented compared to Greater Melbourne, comprising 0.4% versus 1.0%.
+However, Judaism was overrepresented at 0.4%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity